freenas/freenas-docs/userguide/storage.rst

 .. note:: `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
    uses *two* randomized encryption keys for each disk.
 The first has been discussed here.
-The second, the disk's "master key", is encrypted and stored in the on-disk GELI metadata.
+The second, the disk "master key", is encrypted and stored in the on-disk GELI metadata.
 Loss of a disk master key due to disk corruption is equivalent to any other disk failure, and in a redundant pool, other disks will contain